anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 == Upgrade Notice ==

-When this plugin is disabled, your blogs will show your `[third]` shortcode as it is, which may reveal your associated parameters.
+When this plugin is used and disabled, your blogs will show your `[third]` shortcode as it is, which may reveal your associated parameters.
+The precautionary design does not allow username/password and API keys in the shortcode tags.

+If you want to discontinue using this plugin; first, find out which pages have used this shortcode.
+WP Admin > Pages >